 - The design of the actual quiz page

 Movie Music Quiz is, as the name unmistakably suggests, a movie music quiz website made by a creative developer Sun Limet.

 This highly entertaining website – a perfect staple for in-house winter evenings with friends – starts out by offering a dozen of themes and categories.
 Hovering over each one triggers a different website background with an interesting liquid effect.

-Clicking on one category opens a pop-up window asking the visitor to choose between several different input methods: multichoice, speech mode/microphone and typing.
+Clicking on one category opens a pop-up window asking the visitor to choose between several different input methods: multichoice, speech mode/microphone, and typing.

-The quiz begins and the score is kept to the left-hand side of the screen.
+The quiz begins and the score is kept on the left-hand side of the screen.
 The clues to the correct answer can be unlocked on the right.
 At the center of the screen, the on-site player streams a 60-second song snippet and the player needs to provide the correct title of a movie the song is from.

-The website will then show the correct answer, the poster of a song's movie and a variety of other player stats to the left and right, showing how they performed with the same question.
+The website will then show the correct answer, the poster of a song's movie, and a variety of other player stats to the left and right, showing how they performed with the same question.